OpenDataServices/flatten-tool/docs/userguide.rst

 ---------

-If you want the resulting JSON to also include other keys that you know in advance, you can specify them as `base.json` and Flatten Tool will merge its data into that file.
+If you want the resulting JSON to also include other keys that you know in advance, you can specify them in a separate *base JSON* file and Flatten Tool will merge the data from your spreadsheet into that file.

 For example, if `base.json` looks like this: